 - The security of the school building and its athletic facilities is the responsibility of the coach.
 Custodians will assist in turning off lights, securing doors and windows, etc. Students or outside individuals are NEVER to be given access to keys to the buildings or facilities.
 Athletes are restricted to the area in which they are practicing.
 All other parts of the building are off limits.
 Students may not be left alone in the building/athletic facility.
 They must be under supervision at all times.
 Building security is the coach's responsibility. - 2.
 Keep locker rooms locked when not in use by players.
 Remind players to lock their lockers during practices and games.
-Check locker room on occasion to be sure that student athletes are using their locks. - 3.
+Check the locker room on occasion to be sure that student athletes are using their locks.
+Ensure there is a system for assigning lockers to specific students. - 3.
 Coaches must be in the locker room when student athletes are present to prevent thefts, promote safety, and avoid liability.
 An adult should always be in the locker room when students are present and should check the area before leaving.
 This applies to home and away locker areas.